David Nixon, OBE

 David’s career began at the National Ballet of Canada where he progressed rapidly through the ranks to become a Principal Dancer, dancing lead roles in the classical and contemporary repertoire.
 In 1985 he joined the Deutsche Oper Ballet in Berlin as Principal Dancer where he won the Critics’ Award for Best Male Performance (1987) and continued to increase his own choreographic output.
 This included producing and directing a successful mixed programme, David Nixon’s Liaisons, at the Hebbel Theatre, Berlin in 1990.

-His work has received recognition - A Midsummer Night’s Dream and The Three Musketeers were nominated for an Olivier Award, The Three Musketeers won a Manchester Evening News (MEN) Theatre Award, and Madame Butterfly and A Midsummer Night’s Dream were nominated for an MEN Award.
+His work has received recognition - A Midsummer Night’s Dream and The Three Musketeers were nominated for an Olivier Award, The Three Musketeers won a Manchester Evening News (MEN) Theatre Award, and Madame Butterfly and A Midsummer Night’s Dream were nominated for a MEN Award.
 The Great Gatsby was nominated for a National Dance Award (Best Classical Choreography) and a UK Theatre Award (Achievement in Dance) in 2013.
-Cinderella was nominated for a MEN Award.
+Cinderella was nominated for a Manchester Theatre Award.

 David was voted Director of the Year by readers of Dance Europe in 2003 and 2006, and Northern Ballet received the audience award at the Critics’ Circle National Dance Awards for three successive years (2004, 2005, 2006), and the Patron’s Award in 2009.
-In 2014 Northern Ballet won the award for Best Company at the inaugural Taglioni European Ballet Awards and was nominated for Outstanding Company at the 2014 and 2015 National Dance Awards.
-Northern Ballet won the the Dance Award at the South Bank Sky Arts Awards in 2016 and was nominated again in 2017.
-In 2016 the Company was also nominated for Achievement in Dance at the UK Theatre Awards and received its third consecutive nomination for Outstanding Company at the National Dance Awards.
+In 2014 Northern Ballet won the award for Best Company at the Taglioni European Ballet Awards.
+Northern Ballet won the Dance Award at the South Bank Sky Arts Awards in 2016 and was nominated again in 2017.
+In 2016 the Company was also nominated for Achievement in Dance at the UK Theatre Awards.
+Northern Ballet has been nominated for Outstanding Company at the National Dance Awards for the last four consecutive years in 2014, 2015, 2016 and 2017.

 In January 2010 David was awarded an OBE for his services to dance in the Queen’s New Year Honours list.